aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/renderingfont/_index.md

 ### getColor() {#getColor--}

+<b>@deprecated.</b> Please use the 'color' property instead.
 Gets or sets color for the font.

 ```javascript
 getColor() : Color;